Medical

 Introduction

 ROACUTANCE is a naturally occurring “retinoic acid”.
 It has a potential “antineoplastic activity”.
 It joins with the “retinoic acid” and activates its receptors.
-The activation of “retinoic acid receptors” will act as a transcription factors that will promote apoptosis and cell differentiation.
+The activation of “retinoic acid receptors” will act as a transcription factor that will promote apoptosis and cell differentiation.
 It will also exhibit anti-inflammatory responses and immunomodulatory responses.
-It inhibit the production of “ornithine decarboxylase”, thus reduce the keratinization and polyamine synthesis.
-It has molecular formula of C20H28O2 and has a molecular weight of has a molecular weight of 300.44 (Goodfield et al, 2010).
+It inhibits the production of “ornithine decarboxylase”, thus reducing the keratinization and polyamine synthesis.
+It has a molecular formula of C20H28O2 and a molecular weight of 300.44 (Goodfield et al., 2010).

 Properties

-The medicine ROACCUTANE whose scientific name is Isotretinoin.
-It yellow orange in colour and completely insoluble in water.
+The medicine ROACCUTANE, whose scientific name is Isotretinoin.
+It is yellow or orange in colour and completely insoluble in water.
 However, it is soluble in “methylene chloride” and somewhat soluble in alcohol.
-It is sensitive to light as well as heat particularly in the form of solution.
-Its melting point is 372 to 374° F. Biological half-life of ROACUTANCE is 10 to 20 hours.
-ROACUTANCE is available in 10mg as well as in 20mg capsules for the administration through oral route.
-It also contains the yellow beeswax, hydrogenated soya oil, soya oil and partially hydrogenated soya oil (Goodfield et al, 2010).
+It is sensitive to light as well as heat, particularly in the form of solution.
+Its melting point is 372 to 374° F. The Biological half-life of ROACUTANCE is 10 to 20 hours.
+ROACUTANCE is available in 10mg as well as in 20mg capsules for administration through the oral route.
+It also contains yellow beeswax, hydrogenated soya oil, soya oil and partially hydrogenated soya oil (Goodfield et al., 2010).

 Indications